Keibert Ruiz Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Reds pitching staff ranks 15th in MLB.
+- The pitching staff for the Reds has a collective 8.6 K/9, which ranks 17th in MLB.

-- The Reds have a 4.99 team ERA that ranks 27th across all MLB pitching staffs.
+- The Reds' 4.95 team ERA ranks 27th across all MLB pitching staffs.

-- The Reds allow the fifth-most home runs in baseball (114 total, 1.4 per game).
+- The Reds allow the fourth-most home runs in baseball (115 total, 1.4 per game).

+- Kennedy gets the call to start for the Reds, his first this season.

+- The 28-year-old right-hander makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.